 His answer stumps me.
 The weather is changing; tea with snacks is the norm.
 I am told he drinks a lot.
 That acidity must come from the copious amounts of alcohol.

 “I take green tea,” he informs my husband.

 He smiles.
 “Well, then!”

 He has come bearing good news; his nephew has a job.
 After his brother’s death, he is the head of the family, the responsible person.
 I hear him elaborate as I get busy in the kitchen.
 But how is his family?
-Lokesh has a son he rarely sees although they live in the same city.
-His ex-wife and him have not done a great job of parenting after divorce.
+Lokesh has a son he rarely sees even though they live in the same city.
+His ex-wife and he have not done a great job of parenting after divorce.

 Related Reading: Which Is Better – Love Marriage or Arranged Marriage?

 The usual set-up of Lokesh and Asha

 Lokesh and Asha were like any other pair.
 Theirs was an arranged marriage.
 Lokesh was an engineer in government service; Asha, an architect, in the teaching profession.
 Lokesh lived in a joint family with his parents and his brother’s family.

 Asha and her in-laws could not get along after the marriage.
 She was expected to hold a career, blindly accede to tradition, and obey without thought, all together.
 Co-habitation in a large family can be challenging and she drew boundaries with her in-laws.
 Because she chose not to bend, Lokesh’s family perceived her as a villain.
 Joint families are quite common in India, and women are expected to ‘adjust’.